paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-018-indian-health-care.md

 <a id="section-1680m"></a>
 ## § 1680m.
 Tribal leasing

 Indian tribes providing health care services pursuant to a contract entered into under the Indian Self-Determination Act [[25 U.S.C.
-450f](./chapter-014-miscellaneous.md#section-450f) et seq.] may lease permanent structures for the purpose of providing such health care services without obtaining advance approval in appropriation Acts.
+5321](./chapter-046-indian-self-determination-and-education-assistance.md#section-5321) et seq.] may lease permanent structures for the purpose of providing such health care services without obtaining advance approval in appropriation Acts.

 ### Statutory Notes

 #### References in Text
 The Indian Self-Determination Act, referred to in text, is title I of Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2206, as amended, which is classified principally to part A (§ 450f et seq.) of subchapter II of chapter 14 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 450 of this title](./chapter-014-miscellaneous.md#section-450) and Tables.
+2206, which is classified principally to subchapter I (§ 5321 et seq.) of chapter 46 of this title.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.

 #### Amendments
 1992—Pub.
 L. 102–573, § 807, amended section generally.
 Prior to amendment, section read as follows: